yamsgithub/modular_deep_learning/README.md

 Gated Modular Deep Learning
 =======================================================================================================

-This repository contains various experiments to understand and improve interpertability in gated modular neural networks.
-Currently I am using the various Mixture of Experts architecture models listed below for these experiments:
+This repository contains various experiments to search for good task decompositions in Mixture of Experts (MoE).
+Good task decompositions enable interpertability and transferability in gated modular neural networks.

-1. Expectation Model
-2. Stochastic Model
-3. Pre-softmax Model
-4. EM Model

 REQUIREMENTS
 ------------

-1. ``Python 3.7``
+1. ``Python 3.9``
-2. ``Pytorch 1.6.0, optionally with Cuda 10.1``
+2. ``Pytorch 1.10.1, optionally with Cuda 11.2``
 3. Linux Operating System.
 It has been tested on Ubuntu and MacOS.
 4. Additional modules listed in ``requirements.txt``